Grebe: Breeding and reproduction

 Grebes are perhaps best known for their elaborate courtship displays.
-Most species perform a duet together and many have their own synchronized rituals.
-Some like those species in the genus Podiceps do the iconic "penguin dance" where the male and female stand upright, breast posturing out and run along the water's surface.
-A similar ritual in other species is the "weed dance" in which both partners hold pieces of aquatic vegetation in their bills and positioned upright towards each other.
-Similarly there is the "weed rush" in which partners would swim towards each other, necks stretched out with weeds in their bill, and just before colliding do posture themselves upright and then swim in parallel.
-In the smaller and basal genera like Tachybaptus and Podilymbus there is some form of incorporation of aquatic vegetation in their courtship, but it is not as elaborate as the more derived and larger species.
-It has been hypothesized that such courtship displays between mates originated from intraspecific aggression that evolved in a way it strengthen pair bonds.
-Once these courtship rituals are completed, both partners would solicit copulation towards each other and would mount on these floating platforms of vegetation.
-Sometimes they become nests, although often they build a more well structured platform.
-Females lay two to seven eggs and incubation can last nearly a month.
-Chicks of the nest hatch asynchronously and once the whole nest has hatched, do the chicks begin to climb on one of their parent's backs.
-Both parents take care of rearing their young, and the duration of care is longer than those of waterfowl.
-This enables a greater success rate of survival for the chicks.
-One parent would dive while the other would watch the young on the surface.
+Most species perform a duet together, and many have their synchronized rituals.
+Some, like those species in the genus Podiceps, do a "penguin dance" where the male and female stand upright, with their chests puffed out, and run along the water's surface.
+A similar ritual in other species is the "weed dance", in which both partners hold pieces of aquatic vegetation in their bills and are positioned upright towards each other.
+There is also the "weed rush", in which partners swim towards each other, necks stretched out with weeds in their bills, and just before colliding, position themselves upright and then swim in parallel.

+In the smaller and basal genera like Tachybaptus and Podilymbus, there is incorporation of aquatic vegetation in their courtship.
+Still, it is not as elaborate as the more derived and larger species.
+It has been hypothesized that such courtship displays between mates originated from intraspecific aggression that evolved in a way that strengthened pair bonds.
+Once these courtship rituals are completed, both partners solicit copulation from each other and mount on floating platforms of vegetation.
+Females lay two to seven eggs, and incubation can last nearly a month.
+Chicks of the nest hatch asynchronously.
+Once the whole nest has hatched, the chicks begin to climb on one of their parents' backs.
+Both parents take care of rearing their young, and the duration of care is longer than that of other waterfowl.
+This enables a greater survival rate for the chicks.
+One parent dives for food, while the other watches the young on the surface.